Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week8.md

 THUMBING_FUNCTION_PATH="/workspace/aws-bootcamp-cruddur-2023/aws/lambdas/process-images"
 ```

-It is a good practice to create a folder for the lambda codes for each project so it is to refer to which project belongs the code.
+It is a good practice to create a folder for the lambda codes for each project so it is used to refer to which project the code belongs.
 Copied the .env.example file into the ".env" in order to load the env vars and this will be necessery for thumbing-serverless-cdk-stack file.
 ```sh
 cp .env.example .env